 Shingeki no Kyojin or better known as Attack on Titan in North America (and perhaps everywhere else outside of Japan) has been one of my favorite animes in recent history.
-The story is compelling, the action is plentiful and there are plenty of bad-assed Titans around that only serve to ruin everyone’s day.
+The story is compelling, the action is plentiful and there are plenty Titans around that only serve to ruin everyone’s day.
 Well, ok, that last bit isn’t too cool.
 So when I found out that Koei-Tecmo was working on a video game adaption of the anime, I was curious.
 Would they be able to capture the essence of the show, while not adding too much extra that might ruin it?

 Game Name: Attack on Titan